bacoinin/Basic-Swap-installation-script/README.md

 3. Execute the script by running `./basicswap_install.sh`

 NB!
 When the script terminastes make sure that you write down the recovery phrase that will be printed out!!!

+This installation script installs all the currently supported coins Particl, Bitcoin, Litecoin, Monero, Dash, Pivx, Firo and requires at least 100 GB of disk space.
+Incase you need only a subset of the coins, edit the line 58 in the downloaded bash script according to the instructions provided on the lines 48-54